-On August 7, 2020, I published an article: Disability Pension Should Have Been Provided to the Mentally Disabled Living Alone.
-As an Alternative, I’ve Started a Donation Campaign.
-At the same time, I started to accept donations through online form powered by Donorbox.
+On August 7, 2020, I posted an article: Disability Pension Should Have Been Provided to the Mentally Disabled Living Alone.
+As an Alternative, I've Started a Donation Campaign, and have launched a donation campaign on Donorbox.

-To tell the truth, I was making preparations for the international version of the site long before that campaign.
-From the beginning I knew it was almost impossible to accept donations from Japanese people.
+By the way, I was preparing an English-language version of our website long before that campaign.
+This is because we knew that it was almost impossible to receive donations from Japanese in the first place.